pip-services/pip-services-docs/content/en/node/commons/data/_index.md

 Data transfer object to pass tokenized paging parameters for queries.
 It can be used for complex paging scenarios, like paging across multiple databases where the previous state is encoded in a token.
 The token is usually retrieved from the previous response.
-The initial request shall go with token == *None*
+The initial request shall go with token == *null*

 </div>